ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

  First Round Capital Management Summit at the top of the page.
 Sadly, that would be the only thing I wrote for the next four hours.

- e first half of the day had three or four speakers talk about various topics, every one of them lacking in any actionable advice or insight.
+The first half of the day had three or four speakers talk about various topics, every one of them lacking in any actionable advice or insight.
 As we broke for lunch, I contemplated driving back early and getting in half a workday at the office.
 I checked the agenda and noticed an entirely different roster of afternoon speakers, so I decided I d at least hear out the first one.

- e first speaker after lunch was Jonathan.
+The first speaker after lunch was Jonathan.
 Unlike prior present - ers, he had no slides and he seemed a little rushed, perhaps a tiny bit unprepared, or maybe just nervous, as he walked to the front of the class. e first words out of his mouth, however, told a different story:

  Allow me to transparently manipulate you.